-• seeing all students as capable learners while holding high expectations for them,
+Seeing all students as capable learners while holding high expectations for them.

-In which ways is the Board's Special Education Advisory Committee (SEAC) consulted about staff development?
+In which ways is the Board's SEAC consulted about staff development?

 An annual plan for professional development from the Special Education Department is presented to the Special Education Advisory Committee (SEAC) for consultation.
-Also, the System Principals of Special Education and the Senior Manager of Professional Services provide regular updates about staff development opportunities at SEAC meetings, often accompanied by short presentations on the topics themselves.
+As well, the System Principals of Special Education and the Senior Manager of Professional Services provide regular updates about staff development opportunities at SEAC meetings, often accompanied by short presentations on the topics themselves.
 SEAC members have been invited to co-deliver professional learning to our SERTs.